 While the ingredients will differ based on your individual circumstances, you can expect your formula to include medical-grade ingredients like prescription retinoids, which increase the rate that old skin cells are shed and encourage the growth of new cells and niacinamide, which helps combat acne by reducing sebum production and can help fade pigmentation .

-And, if needed, a Software doctor can prescribe oral antibiotics, which work to control acne-causing bacteria from within.
-As you progress through your treatment and see improvements in your skin, your doctor will follow up and advise you if any changes need to be made to your prescription.
+And, if needed, a Software health practitioner can prescribe oral antibiotics, which work to control acne-causing bacteria from within.
+As you progress through your treatment and see improvements in your skin, your practitioner will follow up and advise you if any changes need to be made to your prescription.

 It's best to consult a dermatologist for these procedures as they will be able to advise what the best treatment is for you, depending on your skin type and the type of acne scars you have .